 David Hirsch talks to special father Jim Mueller.
 Jim and his wife Margot are parents of three children, Jessica, Lili and Luke, who was born as a spastic quaraplegic with cerebral palsy.

 Jim tells David of his journey raising a special needs son and how it helped enrich his and his family’s life.
 Sadly, Luke passed away in December of 2016 but the Mueller family moves forward and Jim shares with us his many insights he learned from being Luke’s father.

 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.
-If you’re a father looking for support or if you’re a dad who’d like to offer support, go to 21stcenturydads.org that’s 21stcenturydads.org.
+If you’re a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.

-David Hirsch: What was the most important gift you think will provided you or your family for that matter?
+David Hirsch: What was the most important gift you think Luke provided you, or your family for that matter?

 Jim Mueller: A lightness and laughter.

 Tom Couch: Jim tells David of his journey raising a special needs son and how it helped enrich his life.

 Jim Mueller: Mine was just keep focusing on Luke and the joy of having him in our lives.
 He is just such a wonderful kid and such a joy to have.

 Tom Couch: Sadly, Luke passed away in December of 2016, but the Mueller family moves forward, and Jim shares some of his many insights he learned from being Luke’s dad.